Internship Opportunities at the Modern

 Public Relations Photography Internship

 Applicant should be a junior or senior photography major that is capable in various environments with a camera and is proficient in Photoshop CS2 (RAW digital images and transparency scans) and possibly Adobe Illustrator.
 Please send 5 to 10 images with your resume, submitted electronically or with a self-addressed envelope.
 The photography intern will assist the department in photographing various events and subjects for both promotions and print, assist the graphic designer in preparing images for publication, and participate on the Modern Blog as an author.
-This position is available Spring 2013.
-The application should be submitted by November 11.
+This position is available Summer 2014.
+The application should be submitted by March 26.
 This is a paid internship position.
 Apply for this position.

 Public Relations Internship